eilvelia/tdl/README.md

 await client.login()
 ```

-By default, tdl asks the user for the phone number, auth code, and 2FA
+By default, tdl asks the user for their phone number, auth code, and 2FA
-password (if needed) in the console.
+password (if needed) on the terminal.
 You can override the defaults with custom
 functions that return promises, for example:

 ```javascript